F-Stack/f-stack/dpdk/doc/guides/cryptodevs/zuc.rst

     make
     make install

-The library requires NASM to be built.
+The library requires NASM to be built on x86.
 Depending on the library version, it might require a minimum NASM version (e.g. v0.54 requires at least NASM 2.14).

 NASM is packaged for different OS.
 However, on some OS the version is too old, so a manual installation is required.
 In that case, NASM can be downloaded from